Sin After Sin: Packaging and artwork

 Sin After Sin was the final Judas Priest studio album to feature their original "gothic cursive font" logo, though it would be used on later Gull Records reissues of their pre–Sin After Sin material.

 The mausoleum depicted on the Sin After Sin album cover is based on a photograph of the Egyptianate mausoleum built in 1910 for Colonel Alexander Gordon, located on the grounds of Putney Vale Cemetery in London.
 The artwork is by Rosław Szaybo.

 This was the first (in order of release) of Judas Priest's main albums to be remastered in 2001, which included all of the albums between this and their 1990 Painkiller album.
 The remaster corrected an error in the track listing; "Call for the Priest", which forms one track with "Let Us Prey", had erroneously been listed as forming one track with "Raw Deal" until then.

+Release

+The album was released on 8 April 1977.
+Sin After Sin was Judas Priest's most commercially successful release to date, reaching number 23 in the UK Albums Chart.
+That success was difficult to duplicate in the US where Sin After Sin failed to chart.
+At home, they also faced a somewhat hostile reception or were outright ignored by a music press which was at that time heavily focused on the new genre of punk rock which swept Britain in the late 1970s.
+By the end of 1977, Sin After Sin sold more than 47,000 units in the US, and by 1981 sales reached 152,000 copies Though it would take several years, Sin After Sin is the first of eleven consecutive Judas Priest albums to be certified gold or higher by the RIAA.

+Touring

+With major label support, Sin After Sin marked Judas Priest's first-ever opportunity to tour the United States, where they served as the opening act for REO Speedwagon and Foreigner.